alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Okay, on to the real post.

-Starting a Puzzle - Generating Ideas
+Generating Ideas
 ------------------------------------------------------------------------

 Puzzles are often described as having "a-has" or break-ins, where it suddenly becomes clear what you should do.
 How do you come up with a-has?
-How do you break-in?
+How do you break in?

 This is genuinely the hardest part to give advice about.
-If it was easy to break-in, we wouldn't have puzzles in the first place!
+If it was easy to break in, we wouldn't have puzzles in the first place!
 So I've decided to interpret the question differently: how do you create conditions that cause good ideas to arise?
 And how do you decide if those ideas are actually good?